 "Thank God!
 He's still alive," Kelly said as he ran toward the boy.

-The boy was unharmed; the blood was not his own.
-Once Stacy was sure her son was in no immediate danger, her fear turned to anger.
+Miraculously, the child was unharmed; the blood on his nightclothes was not his own.
+Once Stacy was sure that her son was in no danger, her fear turned to anger.

 "I saw Belsnickel," Conner explained, his eyes wide with wonder.

-"That wasn't Belsnickel," Kelly said.
+"That wasn't Belsnickel," Kelly said, suddenly feeling guilty about filling his son's head with stories.
 "It was a thief who broke into the house and tried to rob us."

 "Don't you realize he might have killed you?"
 Stacy cried.
-"You should never have come into the house while we were out."
+"You should never have come into the house while we were gone."

-It was Kelly who suddenly realized the danger his son faced.
-There was a dead body in the next room, and that corpse's blood was on Conner's pajamas.
+It was Kelly who finally realized the danger his son faced.
+There was a dead body in the next room, and the corpse's blood was on Conner's pajamas.

 "What happened to the man who broke into the house?" the father asked.